sourcegraph/handbook/content/departments/ce-support/ce/ie/implementation-ta-handoff.md

 # Overview

-This document is a work in progress to give an overview of the expectations of the handoff between the implementation team and the technical advisor (TA) when a jointly managed deployment is completed.
+This document is a work in progress to give an overview of the handoff between the implementation team and the technical advisor (TA) when a jointly managed deployment is completed.

 # Inputs from Implementation